sunfishcode/c-ward/README.md

 platforms, however currently it is only known to be ABI-compatible with
 \*-unknown-linux-gnu\* platforms.

+The primary way this is used is through [Mustang] and [Eyra], as their libc implementations.
+It can also be used as a regular library in ["coexist-with-libc" mode].

 ## Similar crates

 Another libc implementation is [relibc].